The Tannoy Monitor Gold website

 and are fast switching shottky diodes, now the temp. of the power supply is around 60 deg C, even after a long operating time.

-Updated power supply unit, initially suffering high temperatures exceeding 85 deg C.
+Updated power supply unit, initially suffering high temperatures exceeding 85 deg C. causing an early death of the reciever.

 Electronic parts temperatures of up to 60 deg.
 Celcius is an average value that not should be exceeded in electronics.